 OSLO Premium contains several sample eikonal functions and lenses that use these functions.
 These functions and the material in this section were contributed by Adriaan Walther of Worcester Polytechnic Institute.
-The eikonals themselves are contained in the eikonal DLL; the source code may by found in \bin\dll\eikonal.c.
+The eikonals themselves are contained in the eikonal DLL; the source code is found in ..\bin\dll.
 The lenses are in \public\len\demo\premium\dll.